app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 To demonstrate the rover, you'll need Rover Telemetry UI.

-First install node.js by following `http://nodesource.com/blog/installing-node-js-tutorial-ubuntu/ <http://nodesource.com/blog/installing-node-js-tutorial-ubuntu/>`_ for Ubuntu 16.04.
+First install node.js with the help of `http://nodesource.com/blog/installing-node-js-tutorial-ubuntu/ <http://nodesource.com/blog/installing-node-js-tutorial-ubuntu/>`_ for Ubuntu 16.04.

 On your local machine, to download Rover Telemetry UI: